our philosophy

 PIP lab origin story

-I’ve not yet read the perfect study, nor have I met the perfect researchers.
-I’ve not seen any perfect experiments or surveys, and I’m unaware of any perfect datasets (though, I have seen some stunning visualizations of imperfect data!).
-I say this because I do not believe the promise of research is actualized through perfection, but through serious, persistent effort, and a willingness to be wrong.
-Making mistakes or an occasional mess at our table is okay!
-As long as we are open and honest about what we were trying to do when the mistake was made and figure out how to do better the next time.
-Science is iterative, and even mistakes and missteps can lead to important insights – and sometimes even major successes.
+A final note: I've never read a perfect study or met a perfect researcher.
+I've never seen a flawless experiment or survey, and I'm unaware of any perfect datasets (though I've seen some stunning visualizations of imperfect data!).
+I say this because the promise of research never emerges through perfection but through serious, persistent effort and a willingness to be wrong.
+Making mistakes at our table is okay, as long as we're honest about what we were trying to do and figure out how to do better next time.
+Science is iterative.
+Even our missteps can lead to important insights and sometimes, if we keep moving forward, to successes.
+So whether it’s this lab or another, I hope you find a space where you can ask the questions you are most interested in.